-Our funding obligations and pension expense for our two U.S. qualified pension plans are driven by the performance of assets set aside in trusts for these plans, the discount rate used to value the plans' liabilities, actuarial data and experience, and legal and regulatory funding requirements.
+Our funding obligations and pension expense for our two U.S. qualified pension plans are largely driven by the performance of assets set aside in trusts for these plans, the discount rate used to value the plans' liabilities, actuarial data and experience, and legal and regulatory funding requirements.
 Changes in these factors could have an adverse impact on our results of operations, liquidity, or shareholders' equity.
-In addition, as small portion of our pension plan assets are invested in equity securities, which can experience significant declines if economic conditions or financial markets weaken.
-The level of the Company's funding requirements, changes in these factors could have an adverse impact on our results of operations, liquidity, or shareholders' equity.
-In addition, as mall portion plan liabilities was approximately 80 percent as of December 31, 2017.
-Although we have attempted to minimize this risk through pension de-risking actions, including moving investments to fixed income from equities and reducing liabilities through lump sum and annuity offerings, our future pension expense and funding requirements could increase due to the effect of adverse changes in the discount rate and asset levels along with a decline in the estimated return on plan assets.
-In addition, changes to legal regulations could require us to make increased contributions to the pension plans; these contributions could negatively affect cash flow.
+The level of the Company's funding of our qualified pension plan liabilities was approximately 102 percent as of December 31, 2018.
+We continue to minimize our risks through pension de-risking actions, including investing in almost entirely fixed increase due to the effect of adverse changes in the discount rate and asset levels along with a decline in the estimated return on plan sizes to lead regulations, could require us to make increased contributions to the pension plans in 2019.
+In addition, the settlement will require us to recegnize a substantial part of our unamotized actuarial losses as well as certain income tax consequences.